MoBRUEC/MoBRUEC/README.md

 I am Mohammed Brueckner.
 You can find out what interests me by checking out my [LinkedIn articles](https://www.linkedin.com/today/author/mbrueckner).

-In short, I am a technology enthusiast who is putting his feet into business topics as well hardcore tech challenges.
+In short, I am a technology enthusiast who is putting his feet into business topics as well as hardcore tech challenges.
 I like working with people - that's why I put quite some effort into studying Change Management and am open for coaching.

 If you like Chatbots, you should pay my [Facebook Message bot a visit](https://m.me/mobrueckner).